 FACEBOOK GROUPS AND WEBSITES FOR PARENTS / CARERS

 There are now a number of Facebook and website groups set up to support parents experiencing violence and abuse from their children.
 They vary in what they offer.
-Through them you may obtain support and advice from peers or learn more and hear about “local” events and resources.(Country of moderation given for information)
+Through them you may obtain support and advice from peers or learn more and hear about “local” events and resources.(Country of moderation given for information) See also more information on the Directory page.

 The Silent Suffering of Parents and Carers Abused by Children (log in to Facebook, search for the link and subscribe)